Jackie WOD Review

-As with any WOD, pacing on the Jackie is critical.
-You don’t won’t to go all out in the first couple of minutes and then crash and burn before you’re through.
-On the C2 Rowing Machine you should go at 90%.
+As with any WOD, pacing on the Jackie WOD is critical.
+You don’t want to go all out in the first couple of minutes and then crash and burn before you’re through.
+On the C2 Rowing Machine, you should go at 90%.
 Try to hold a rating of 28, which should allow you to complete this part of the workout in around 3:20.
 Remember to focus on a long, smooth rowing motion.
 If you sprint, you will only end up building up lactic acid in the muscle, which is not a good thing.
-As you row, count off sets of a hundred rows and imagine yourself out on the water.
+As you row, count offsets of a hundred rows and imagine yourself out on the water.

 Your goal should be to get through all 50 thrusters in one set.
 It is usually here where people tend to slow the pace, so your goal should be to do the opposite.
 Build momentum and speed as you, without sacrificing your form.
 Do not allow yourself to stop short.
 Rather than counting all the way to 50, which is too mentally daunting, focus on knocking off 5 reps, ten times.

-"Pick up your speed over the course of the thrusters.
+“Pick up your speed throughout the thrusters.
 Try to get faster when others are getting slower.
 Don’t let your brain stop your thrusters set short.
-This is even truer on the pull ups.
+This is even truer on the pull-ups.
 Just get them done.
 Don’t think, don’t breathe, keep moving.
-This is where you make up your time."
+This is where you make up your time.”

-If this is your first time at attempting the Jackie workout, you should consider doing a mini version first, to allow yourself to work up to the real thing.
-You might use half the weight in thrusters, use a resistance band and to help you with your pull ups or lower the resistance on the rowing machine.
-Once you have done this a few times, use the actual resistance required on the workout, take away the resistance and and put the rower resistance back up, but cut the number of reps in half.
+If this is your first time at attempting the Jackie WOD, you should consider doing a mini version first, to allow yourself to work up to the real thing.
+You might use half the weight in thrusters, use a resistance band and to help you with your pull-ups or lower the resistance on the rowing machine.
+Once you have done this a few times, use the actual resistance required on the workout, take away the resistance and put the rower resistance back up, but cut the number of reps in half.

 Other WOD Strats